MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure-notes.md

 ## Assign entity permissions

-The notes, and the **Add**, **Edit**, and **Delete** buttons for the note control will be hidden on the entity or web form unless you create and assign the appropriate entity permissions to the records as follows:
+Notes, and the **Add**, **Edit**, and **Delete** buttons for the note control will be hidden on the entity or web form unless you create and assign the appropriate entity permissions to the records as follows:

 > [!IMPORTANT]
 > A user must sign-in and must be the creator of the note to edit or delete it using the portal.
 Users can't edit or delete a note created by others, even if you assign them entity permissions.